ahalyasanjiv/honeypot/README.md

 sudo git clone https://github.com/threatstream/mhn.git
 ```

 The third issue I encountered was getting attacks to appear on the MHN application.
-Instead of using ```nmap``` on the command line, I used the Zenmap application instead.
+After searching online for possible fixes, I followed instructions from a MHN Troubleshooting Guide (https://bit.ly/2rpXrM1) and decided to used the Zenmap application instead of ```nmap``` on the command line.

 ## Summary of Data Collected
 Number of Attacks: 562